LumeWeb/caddy-etcd/README.md

 ## Configuration

-Caddy clustering plugins are enabled and configured through environment variables.
-The table below lists the available options, but **to enable this plugin you must first set `CADDY_CLUSTERING="etcd"`.**
+Caddy clustering plugins can be configured through environment variables or JSON configuration.
+To enable this plugin, you must set `CADDY_CLUSTERING="etcd"` when using environment variables, or include the appropriate JSON configuration.

+### Environment Variables Configuration

+The table below lists the available environment variable options:

 | Environment Variable | Function | Default |